-An electric toothbrush may now be your best friend.
+A kids electric toothbrush may now be your best friend.
 Flashing lights to maintain their interest and integrated timers which pulse and encourage them to move onto the next section of their mouth,, your child can feel confident as they brush their teeth.

 As well as brushing your teeth twice a day, we are all encouraged to floss - children included.
 But getting those twisty pieces of floss into your little one’s mouth may prove to be difficult (adults even find it difficult to master a good flossing technique!)
-Using a FlossBrush combines brushing and flossing in one with its longer and standard-sized bristles doing all the work for you!
+Using a FlossBrush bristles toothbrush combines brushing and flossing in one with its longer and standard-sized bristles doing all the work for you!